Thin Pages Get Deprioritized by Google: Diagnose, Merge, or Remove

 console.log(thin.map(x => `${x.words}\t${x.file}`).join("\n"));

-Step 2: For each thin page, decide: expand, merge, or remove
+Step 2: For each thin page, decide expand, merge, or remove

-Ask 3 questions per thin page:
+Ask three questions per thin page:

 3. Is there an adjacent sibling page that could merge?